Want Teens to Smoke Less Pot? Legalize It

 Like many evolutionary behaviors, fitness displays are not done consciously; individuals don’t intend for these actions to serve as advertisements to others.
 But there is good evidence that this is what drives the adolescent impulse toward risky behaviors.
 For instance, unless they have developed a dependency, teenagers rarely partake in drugs or alcohol when they are alone.
 This makes sense from an evolutionary perspective.
 Costly signaling only works when there is an audience of peers.

 The opposite is also true.
-When marijuana is legalized and society acknowledges that the drug can be enjoyed safely, smoking pot is no longer a costly signal.
-Of course, this does not deflate all interest in the drug among teenagers, but it does undercut the stigma of danger that is so attractive to teenagers desperate to prove themselves to their peers.
+When marijuana is legalized, and society acknowledges that the drug can be enjoyed safely, smoking pot is no longer a costly signal.
+Of course, this does not deflate all interest in the drug among teenagers, but it does undercut the stigma of danger that is so attractive to teenagers who are desperate to prove themselves to their peers.
 When marijuana use is legal and safe, decision-making about it among teenagers follows a more predictable, adult-like pattern.
-No one argues that legalization will solve all of our drug problems—adults get hooked on drugs also—but it may indeed do more good than harm, at least for marijuana use among teenagers.
+No one argues that legalization will solve all of our drug problems — adults get hooked on drugs also — but it may indeed do more good than harm, at least for marijuana use among teenagers.

 There are many factors to consider as we debate drug policy, but the claim that criminalization and stigmatization will drive down teen drug use flies in the face of basic evolutionary psychology.
 In this and other areas of public policy, the emerging message from decades of social science research is that easing taboos on dangerous behaviors actually helps our most vulnerable citizens.
 Unfortunately, under the new leadership of the Department of Justice, drug policy appears to be taking shape despite the scientific evidence, rather than because of it.